udu-games/UDU_SDK_package/Documentation~/udu-sdk-reference.md

   2. Open your desired app.

-  3. The Console will viberate, the display will show a specific image (and) the LEDs will light up when connected to your desired app.
+  3. The Console will vibrate, the display will show a specific image and the LEDs will light up when connected to your app.

 * <ins>***Disconnection***</ins>
-  * Disconnection happens when you either close the application on the device or turn off the console by the power button.
+  * Disconnection happens when you either close the application on the device or turn off the console using the power button.

     * ***Notes:***